AdobeDocs/journey-optimizer.en/help/using/code-based/create-code-based.md

 ---
 # Create code-based experiences {#create-code-based}

+Currently in [!DNL Journey Optimizer] you can only create code-based experiences in **campaigns**.

+Guardrails and recommendations are detailed in [this page](code-based-prerequisites.md).

 >[!AVAILABILITY]
 >
 >For now, the Code-based experience channel is not available for organizations that have purchased the Adobe **Healthcare Shield** and **Privacy and Security Shield** add-on offerings.